HurricaneJames/react-immutable-proptypes/README.md

 * `ImmutbalePropTypes.iterableOf` is the generic form of listOf/mapOf.
 It is useful when there is no need to validate anything other than Immutable.js compatible (ie. `Immutable.Iterable`).
 Continue to use `listOf` and/or `mapOf` when you know the type.

-* `ImmutablePropTypes.shape` is based on `React.PropTypes.shape` and will try to work with any `Immutable.Iterable`.
+* `ImmutablePropTypes.contains` (formerly `shape`) is based on `React.PropTypes.shape` and will try to work with any `Immutable.Iterable`.
 In practice, I would recommend limiting this to `Immutable.Map` or `Immutable.OrderedMap`.
-However, it is possible to abuse `shape` to validate an array via `Immutable.List`.
+However, it is possible to abuse `contains` to validate an array via `Immutable.List`.

         // ...
-        aList: ImmutablePropTypes.shape({
+        aList: ImmutablePropTypes.contains({
           0: React.PropTypes.number.isRequired,
           1: React.PropTypes.string.isRequired,
           2: React.PropTypes.string